INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 # Biases in the data

 - The data may not reflect the ground truth
-    - The test strategy to follow a disease propagation, for instance
+    - Disease monitoring is function of testing policy
-    - Not only may it change with time, but it may be uneven across the population (higher quality data for rich people, for instance)
+    - It may change with time, it may be uneven across the population (eg higher quality data for rich people)
 - The state of affaires may not be the desired one
     - For equal qualifications and responsibilities, women are typically payed less than men.
 A learner will pick this up and perpetuate inequalities

-- Interpretations in causal terms
+---

+# Prediction models versus causal models

 - People that go to the hospital die more than people who do not:
     - Fallacy: comparing different populations
 - Having a heart pressure greater than a threshold triggers specific care which is good.
 A learner will pick up above-threshold heart pressure as good for you
 - In a pure predictive settings, these learners are correct to use these informations for their predictions.
 However 1) they should not be trusted when designing interventions on the systems 2) interpretation is subject to caution

 ---